joeypoyiwu/GVoice-and-GDrive-Scripts/README.md

 ### How To

-Run `main.sh` to download all voicemails in your Google Voice account, and have it upload to your Google Drive account.
+Run `download.py` to download all voicemails in your Google Voice account in `.mp3` format, and then run `upload.py` to upload the files to your Google Drive account.

 You can specify a specific folder to upload the file to, or just upload it to your root directory.

-If you would like to run both separately:

 **Google Voice Voicemail Download** - Set directory to download the .mp3 files of voicemails to in `config_template.yml`, then run `voicemail_download.py`